marangiop/diff_BUM_HMM/README.md

 ## A note on OS compatibility

 The entire repository has been tested successfully on Mac OS.
-For Windows users we recommend installing Ubuntu (version 18.04 or higher)  LTS ([Link to Microsoft Store](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab/) in order to allow smooth installation of the pyCRAC Python package within the relevant Jupyter notebooks (required for generating Figures 6 and S2).
+For Windows users we recommend installing Ubuntu (version 18.04 or higher)  LTS ([Link to Microsoft Store](https://www.microsoft.com/en-gb/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab/)) on top of Windows (i.e. Windows Subsystem for Linux) in order to allow smooth installation of the pyCRAC Python package within the relevant Jupyter notebooks (required for generating Figures 6 and S2).

 For MEME???